spice-herald/QETpy/README.md

 This package requires python 3.6 or greater.
 A current version of Anaconda3 should be sufficient, however a conda environment file as well as a list of dependencies is provided (condaenv.yml and requirements.txt)

 Examples of how to use the package can be found in the `demos/` directory.
 This directory contains Jupyter notebooks with example code and testing data

+### Contributing

+Collaboration is encouraged!
+Please see http://localhost:8888/edit/contributing.md for information on how to contribute.